Chelmsford Wonder

 Chelmsford Wonder is a cooking apple cultivar.

 Raised at Chelmsford about 1870 and introduced by local nurseryman William Saltmarsh in 1892.
 A large long keeping yellow-skinned apple with diffuse orange pink flush.
+The Chelmsford Wonder received an Award of Merit and a First Class Certificate from the Royal Horticultural Society in 1891.
 Still grown in Essex orchards.

 It is also grown at Brogdale National Fruit Collection in Kent.